 Some volunteers are former clients themselves.
 Vanessa Hood, one such volunteer, accepted the challenge of sharing the blessing she received.
 Months earlier, Vanessa had her work schedule cut from 28 to 16 hours and could not feed her four children.
 She heard about the St. Irenaeus Food Pantry and requested emergency assistance.
 When she walked out of the pantry that day, her grocery cart full of food for her children, she said, “This is God’s work.”
 Now employed full time, Vanessa comes each Monday to help with food distribution for, as she and Alexis both say, “God is good.”

-Alexis made her formal commitment as a Dominican associate with the 2017 class (See story on page X).
+Alexis made her formal commitment as a Dominican associate with the 2017 class.
 Her work in the food pantry is one inspiring example of how each act of justice and every effort for peace can impact an ever-widening circle of compassion.
 Thank you, Alexis, for your gospel witness.

 Sister Judine Hilbing, OP, is director of scholarships, Marian Catholic High School, Chicago Heights, Ill.; food pantry director at the St. Irenaeus/Catholic Charities Food Pantry, Park Forest, Ill.; and a member of the JUST Words editorial board.